xou816/silex-autowiring/README.md

 ## Experimental

-You may also use the `SilexAutowiring\Traits\Autowire` and `SilexAutowiring\Traits\Autoconfigure` instead of calling `wire` and `configure`.
+You may also use the `SilexAutowiring\Traits\Autowire` and `SilexAutowiring\Traits\Autoconfigure` traits instead of calling `wire` and `configure`.

-This is however not equivalent and likely much worse in terms of performance.
+This is however not completely equivalent and likely worse in terms of performance.